 Stop Misplacing Screws and Small Metal Parts When Upgrading

 Whether you’re upgrading or building your desktop or tearing off the bottom of your laptop to upgrade the SSD or RAM, it’s far too easy to misplace a tiny screw.
 And it’s no fun getting most of the way through installing a new cooler, only to find that the nut you need has vanished somewhere between the box and the bolt near your CPU socket that it’s supposed to attach to.

 These trays are a great, inexpensive way to keep that from happening.
 They’ll hold onto most of your small important metal parts (sorry, aluminum) so they don’t get lost, and you can stick them to a larger steel or iron object to make sure you don’t knock the whole thing over while reaching for that refreshing sip of Mountain Dew.
 Many companies sell similar trays, but this collection from Katzco adds a splash of color.
 There’s even a red and a blue tray, so you can theme your build setup to match your AMD or Intel system.

 Eliminate Mouse Drag

-If you’ve got an old mouse you love and been using for years, chances are it’s showing some wear and tear.
+If you’ve got an old mouse (we have recommendations for an upgrade in our Best Gaming Mouse article) you love and been using for years, chances are it’s showing some wear and tear.
 The slick bits on its bottom may have worn down.
 Or if you've ever disassembled it for a thorough cleaning, you may have had to remove these pads to access screws, and they never seem to go back on just right.